nyoungstudios/howToFlask/README.md

 ## Example

-Here is a web application that I made using Python Flask.
+Here is a web application that I made using Python Flask and that was deployed on Heroku.

 <a href="https://homemade-cuisine.herokuapp.com">https://homemade-cuisine.herokuapp.com</a>